foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 It is a 16-week programme of study in software development for the web.

 **What is the aim of the programme?**
-To give students sufficient skills to create web applications and find employment as a developer.
+To give students sufficient skills to create web applications and find employment as a web developer.

 **What is the structure of the programme?**
 It is divided into two parts: an eight-week foundation course followed by eight weeks working on real-world projects.